British patents listed by patent number

 3304381929Use of a stencil to cut bellows.

-Amalgamated Photographic Manufacturers Ltd.; Kershaw, N.
+Amalgamated Photographic Manufacturers Ltd; Kershaw, Norman

 3383901929Hood on a reflex camera fitted with a pocket for the shutter of a dark-slide.

-Thornton Pickard Manufacturing Co.; Pickard, Arthur Gray; Reeves, John Horace
+Thornton-Pickard Manufacturing Co.; Pickard, Arthur Gray; Reeves, John Horace

 Duplex Ruby Reflex